 My name is Julia and I’m a Canadian crochet designer with a love of all things cute and geeky.
-I was born and raised in Vancouver, and in 2019 I made the decision to move from the West Coast to the East Coast and settle in the lovely city of Halifax.
+I’m based on the beautiful West Coast in Vancouver, BC, where I was born and raised.

 Curious to learn about my journey to the wonderful world of crochet?
 Read on!